New Pictures Of 'Kill Team' Are Published

 NPR's Martin Kaste has more.

-Professor STJEPAN MESTROVIC (Texas A&M): I know it's hard for your listeners to believe, but they are ordinary - I would say even nice - young men and women.
+STJEPAN MESTROVIC: I know it's hard for your listeners to believe, but they are ordinary - I would say even nice - young men and women.

 KASTE: Mestrovic was a defense witness for specialist Jeremy Morlock, a kill team soldier convicted last week on three counts of murder.
 He's in the photos posing with one of his victims.
 Mestrovic says he's seen an internal Army report that suggests Morlock and other soldiers in the squad were tacitly encouraged to go beyond the rules of engagement.

 MESTROVIC: The gung-ho attitude came straight from the top.
 There was a body count board at the brigade headquarters.
 Everyone in the unit knew that that's how you got promoted.

 KASTE: Martin Kaste, NPR News.